juicer149/curate/README.md

 make test-all
 ```

-The core is heavily tested to ensure:

-* stable semantics
-* correct folding behaviour
-* safe editor integration
+See `TESTING.md` for details.

 ---

-## Philosophy
+## Design Principles

-Curate follows a strict rule:
+Curate follows a few strict rules:

-> **Model first.
+* **Model first.
 UI second.**

-By making the semantic model correct and explicit,
-all editor features become easier and safer to implement.
+* Semantics are explicit, never inferred in the editor
+* Editors are clients, not peers
+* Correctness > cleverness
+* Determinism over heuristics

 ---